MI-AFP/tutorials/tutorials/01_fp-env.md

 * [PureScript]
 * [Elm]

-This is nice example for practical usage of Haskell for web projects!
+This is a nice example of practical usage of Haskell for web projects!
 It is so much easier (and safer) to write JavaScript in Haskell than just plain JavaScript.
 Some of those are not just Haskell dialects or libraries but new languages deeply inspired by Haskell.
 For more information, read about [The JavaScript Problem](https://wiki.haskell.org/The_JavaScript_Problem).
 We will slightly look at this at the end of this course.

 ## Try to be interactive

-Now you should have [GHC] installed (and others as well, but we won't need editor for this time), you can test it out with following command.
+Now you should have [GHC] installed (and others as well, but we won't need an editor for this time), you can test it out with the following command.

 ```
 % ghc --version